hari-robotics/polimi-msc-control-notes/docs/dynamics-for-electric-machines-and-drives/chapter3.md

 <figure markdown="span">
     ![](pics/chapter3/figure15.png){ width="400" }
 </figure>
-We can find that the current pass though capacitor experienced a huge current in a short time, to solve this problem, one possiable way is to connect a large resistor in serial with the capacitor.
+We can find that the current pass though capacitor experienced a huge current in a short time, to solve this problem, one possible way is to connect a large resistor in serial with the capacitor.
 To improve the energy efficiency, we can add more components like switching device to adjust the time to connect in the resistor, we called this a __brake__.

 ### 3.1.8 Buck Converter
 A buck converter have the simplified diagram below:
 <figure markdown="span">
     ![](pics/chapter3/figure16.png){ width="200" }
 </figure>
-We also called it step-down converter, and in buck converter, $V_{out} < V_{in}$ alwaysly.
+We also called it step-down converter, and in buck converter, $V_{out} < V_{in}$ always.

 And for the converter which $V_{out} > V_{in}$, we called it boost converter.